tbelpaeme/HRI2022-EU-meet-up/index.md

 ### Is this event sponsored by the IEEE or the ACM?
 No, the event is not sponsored by either of the two professional organisations.
 The main conference is, but the meet-up as an independent event is not.

-### Can I get an invitation letter?
-Of course.
-Just email <tony.belpaeme@ugent.be> and/or Séverin Lemaignan <severin.lemaignan@pal-robotics.com> for an invitation letter.
-Note that invitation letters will only be provided if you have a link to HRI research, this can be evidenced through publications, a brief case for support, or a CV.